TYPES OF SUPPLY

 If more petroleum is needed for petrol production, the price of petroleum will rise.
 People who require petroleum for other purposes will be faced with a high price.

-Joint or complementary supply: Joint or complementary supply occurs when two or more commodities are produced and supplied from one source.
+Joint or complementary type of supply: Joint or complementary supply occurs when two or more commodities are produced and supplied from one source.

-An increase in the production and supply of one will automatically bring increase in the production and supply of commodities that are produced from source.
+An increase in the production and supply of one will automatically bring an increase in the production and supply of commodities that are produced from the source.

-- Competitive supply: Competitive supply occurs when many supplied for the satisfaction of a particular In other words, it is the supply of two commodities that serve as substitutes alternatives to one another, e.g. meat Ariel and Elephant detergents, butter and margarine, Close-Up and Maclean too
+- Competitive type of supply: Competitive supply occurs when many are supplied for the satisfaction of a particular In other words, it is the supply of two commodities that serve as substitutes alternatives to one another, e.g. meat Ariel and Elephant detergents, butter and margarine, Close-Up and Maclean too

 - how to establish enterprises